lvanschilfgaarde/lordcephei.github.io/pages/about.md

 calculation transmission using Landauer-Buttiker theory.
 There is a non-equilibrium Keldysh formulation of the ASA hamiltonian of the theory described in [this paper](http://link.aps.org/doi/10.1103/PhysRevB.71.195422).

-In more detail, the system is divided up into three regions, two contacts and a central device region.
-The two contact regions are taken to extend to infinity in the third dimension.
-The device region is divided up into a series of layers where only nearest neighbor interactions between layers are considered.
-Green’s function approaches are a natural choice for transport calculations since the information on the contacts can be incorporated into the Hamiltonian for the device region through an additional self energy term. **lmpg**{: style="color: blue"} has been used to examine transport in devices ranging from magnetic tunnel junctions to atomic point contacts.

 + **QSGW + DMFT :** When localised electronic orbitals (*d-* or *f-* type) participate to the valence region, the effect of electronic correlation can not